The Oxfam report prompted Anand Giridharadas to tweet: "Don't be Pinkered into everything's-getting-better complacency."

 - The prison system can become breeding ground for antisocial behaviors.

 - Bishop Jahwar worked with prisoners to help them retain the core of who they were and "take masks off".

 - The opinions expressed in this video do not necessarily reflect the views of the Charles Koch Foundation, which encourages the expression of diverse viewpoints within a culture of civil discourse and mutual respect.

-As it turns out, the affects of the minimum wage increase are more nuanced than previously espoused.
+As it turns out, the effects of the minimum wage increase are more nuanced than previously espoused.

 - In 2017, a study came out that claimed raising the minimum wage to $15 an hour actually cost jobs.